BizTalkCommunity/BizTalk-PipelineComponents-Extensions-UtilityPack/README.md

 * Content Based Routing Component to promote Operation property.
   * This component doesn't requires any configuration.
 Then it will take the value (word) which lies ahead of the cardinal (#) from the MessageType message context property and promote it to the Operation Message Context Property.

+## Deploying Pipeline Components
+All the .NET pipeline component assemblies (native and custom) must be located in the <installation directory>\Pipeline Components folder to be executed by the server.
+If the pipeline with a custom component will be deployed across several servers, the component's binaries must be present in the specified folder on every server.

+You do not need to add a custom pipeline component to be used by the BizTalk Runtime to the Global Assembly Cache (GAC).

+To know more about Deploying Pipeline Components, please see: [Deploying Pipeline Components](https://docs.microsoft.com/en-us/biztalk/core/deploying-pipeline-components)